-Classroom Etiquette: The use of lap tops is permitted only for purposes related to the course.
-All cell phones, iPods, and any other hand held devices are strictly forbidden during class.
+Classroom Etiquette: The use of lap tops and tablets are permitted only for purposes related to the course.
+All cell phones, iPods, and any other small hand held devices are strictly forbidden during class.
 Violation of this policy will result in your being requested to leave the class and receiving an unexcused absence.

-- 2) Quizzes (45% of final grade): Multiple choice, true-false, or essay quizzes will occur on a regular basis to test the students' grasp of ideas and concepts under discussion.
-The quizzes will be made available on Sakai: Tests and Quizzes.
-Quizzes will be made available for a 5 day period according to the schedule below.
+- 2) Quizzes (30% of final grade): Five quizzes (2 multiple choice/true-false and 3 essay) will occur based on the schedule below.
+The quizzes will be made available on Sakai: Tests & Quizzes.
 Once you begin the quiz, you will have a set time limit to complete it.
 Once you start the quiz, you must complete it in one sitting.
 You cannot save your answers and return at a later time to finish it.
 In case of unintended submission or any other problems taking the quizzes, students must contact me immediately.
-I will determine if you deserve to retake the quiz. - 3) Three tests (45% of final grade, each test is 15%): The tests will be multiple choice and true/false.
+I will determine if you deserve to retake the quiz. - 3) Three tests (60% of final grade, each test is 20%): The tests will be multiple choice and true/false.
 The questions will be based on the key terms and concepts at the end of each chapter or section in both textbooks.
 The students must understand these terms in the context of the readings and class discussions.
-Make up exams will be given to students having an excused absence.
-The student must contact me immediately upon returning to class so that arrangements can be made with the department secretary, who will proctor the exam.
+If you miss a test because of a legitmate excuse, you will have one week from the test date to take the test.
+If this is not possible, you will have to meet with me to arrange another type of make up test.